 Inspect and Adapt

 Inspect and Adapt (I&A) is the cornerstone event of program improvement.
-Unlike simpler forms of retrospectives, they bring the key stakeholders—the people who can change the systems in which everyone works—into a corrective action workshop.
+Unlike simpler forms of retrospectives, these events bring the key stakeholders—the people who can change the systems in which everyone works—into a corrective action workshop.
 They offer an objective demonstration, measurement, and structured root-cause analysis.
 Leaders must actively encourage and participate in I&A problem-solving.
-This closes the loop on the PI learning cycles, and is the basis for continuously improving enterprise performance.
+This closes the loop on the PI learning cycles and is the basis for continuously improving enterprise performance.